 Seaver College is the University's residential college of letters, arts, and sciences, enrolling approximately 3,400 undergraduate and graduate students who are expected to maintain the highest standards of academic excellence and personal conduct.
 An interdisciplinary curriculum requires each student to develop as a broadly educated person.
-Seaver College offers 44 bachelor's degrees, eight master's degrees, and one post-baccalaureate certificate program in diverse fields of study.
+Seaver College offers 45 bachelor's degrees, five master's degrees, and one post-baccalaureate certificate program in diverse fields of study.

 The School of Law provides an excellent legal education within a valuescentered context.
-It has an enrollment of approximately 595 juris doctor students.
-Special programs include the acclaimed Straus Institute for Dispute Resolution, the Parris Institute for Professional Formation, the Palmer Center for Entrepreneurship and the Law, the Nootbaar Institute on Law, Religion, and Ethics, and numerous clinical education offerings.
-The Global Justice Program and unique Preceptor Program contribute to the law school's distinctive approach to legal education.
 Approved by the American Bar Association and holding membership in the Association of American Law Schools and the Order of the Coif, the School of Law attracts students from around the nation.